er-anoopsingh/Mini-facebook/README.md

     3. Beside "Access Token" field there is a "get Token" button click it.<br />
     4. Then click "get user access token" link.<br />
     5. Select what all permissions you want to give and click "Get Access Token" button.<br />
-    6. Your access token will be displayed in "access token" field.<br />
+    6. Your access token will be displayed in "access token" field.

      ![Alt text](css/access.jpg?raw=true "Access token")